 The following laboratory safety symbols warn of possible dangers in the laboratory to help lab professionals keep safe and informed.

-Disclaimer: Please note that the graphics below represent our own creative take on the standard laboratory safety signs and symbols and are not meant to be used in the laboratory.
+Disclaimer: Please note that the graphics below represent our own creative take on the standard laboratory safety signs and hazard symbols and are not meant to be used in the laboratory.
 For the official red diamond GHS lab safety symbols, see the OSHA QuickCard.

 Physical Safety Symbols